Oregon Credit Enhancement Fund

 - can insure term loans and lines of credit and

 - has an enrollment fee typically between 1.25% and 3.5% of the insured amount based on the term and type of the credit facility.

 - typically up to 80% of the loan amount for term loans with a maximum insurance exposure of up to $2,000,000,

 - a maximum term that does not exceed the useful life of assets securing the loan or a maximum term of 15 years,

 - typically, up to 75% of the loan for operating lines of credit with a maximum insurance exposure of $1,500,000,

 - a maximum initial term of one year for operating lines of credit,

 - available on business term loans and operating lines made by participating financial institutions (banks and credit unions)

 - available for secured loans (usually needing full collateral coverage except for First Loss Collateral Support Insurance) and

-- is subject to other criteria outlined in the CEF Application and Oregon Administrative Rule.
+- subject to other criteria outlined in the CEF Application and Oregon Administrative Rule.